Anshidtp/SMART_CHEF-APP/README.md

 # SMART_CHEF-APP
-A Food Recipe &amp; NutriScan by Image
+A Food Recipe & NutriScan by Image